 In addition to weather and climate, the size of your home also has a direct impact on the size furnace you’ll need.
 The more space you need to heat, the more heat output you’ll need to heat the entire area effectively.

 For some homeowners, this is a relatively simple step that just requires you to look up your home’s square footage from the original appraisal, listing, or lease.
 However, if you don’t know your home’s square footage and can’t find it listed anywhere, you’ll need to break out the tape measure to get each room’s length and width.
-However, don’t bother measuring rooms that don’t have a duct (like a garage) — they’re not connected to your home’s heating system and you don’t want it to inflate your measurement.
+Avoid measuring rooms that don’t have a duct (like a garage), because they’re not connected to your home’s heating system and you don’t want it to inflate your measurement.

 Family Room: 24 ft.
 X 15 ft. = 360 square feet